9 Months of Pregnancy Updates: Keeping Long-Distance Family and Friends in the Loop

 Do you have family or friends who’ve had babies recently?
 They’re a wealth of knowledge waiting to help.
 As you think about registering for or purchasing items on the “must-haves for new parents” list, ask them what you actually need.
 What did they find helpful?
 What would they absolutely never waste their money on again?
 Not only will you get great guidance and product recommendations, you’ll show that you trust their opinions and help them feel involved.

-When it comes time for your baby shower, send invitations to far-away relatives and friends that you have a close relationship with, even if you don’t expect them to come.
-For some, you might want to send a preemptive text or call to let them know that an invite is coming — you’ll be able to tell them that you wanted to include them, but don’t want them to feel obligated to make the trek across the country.
-Chat with whoever’s hosting your shower to see if there’s a way for people who can’t make it to participate from afar.
+When it comes time for your baby shower, send invitations to far-away relatives and friends that you have a close relationship with, even if you don’t expect them to attend.
+Chat with whoever’s hosting your shower to see if there’s a way to add in a virtual element for people who can’t make it to participate from afar.

 Whether you’re starting with a blank slate or you’re turning the office into your baby’s room, take a “before” photo.
 As you paint the walls, assemble the furniture, and add the finishing touches, take additional photos to show off the transformation — and the final product.